 What Does "Suitable Person" Mean Under Massachusetts Firearms Law?

-How Police Chiefs Evaluate Massachusetts LTC Suitability
+How Do Police Chiefs Evaluate Massachusetts LTC Suitability?

 In practice, the suitability evaluation begins the moment you submit your application.
 Your local licensing authority will run a criminal background check through the Criminal Justice Information System (CJIS), review any entries in the National Instant Criminal Background Check System (NICS), and check state databases for restraining orders, involuntary commitments, and other relevant records.
-For more detail on the administrative side of this process, see [How Police Chiefs Decide LTC Applications](/blog/how-ltc-applications-reviewed-massachusetts.html).

 Beyond the database checks, many departments conduct an in-person interview with the applicant.
 The scope and formality of these interviews vary considerably from town to town.
 Some departments treat them as brief formalities.
 Others use them as substantive fact-finding sessions, asking about your reasons for wanting a license, your training and experience with firearms, and any incidents in your background that might raise concerns.